openvinotoolkit/openvino/docs/articles_en/about-openvino.rst

 * `Deployment on a server <https://github.com/openvinotoolkit/model_server>`__

 A model can be deployed either locally using OpenVINO Runtime or on a model server.
 Runtime is a set of C++ libraries with C and Python bindings providing a common API to deliver inference solutions.
 The model server enables quick model inference using external about-openvino/additional-resources.

 Architecture
 ##############################################################

 To learn more about how OpenVINO works, read the Developer documentation on its `architecture <https://github.com/openvinotoolkit/openvino/blob/master/src/docs/architecture.md>`__ and `core components <https://github.com/openvinotoolkit/openvino/blob/master/src/README.md>`__.

 OpenVINO Ecosystem
 ##############################################################

 Along with the primary components of model optimization and runtime, the toolkit also includes:

 * `Neural Network Compression Framework (NNCF) <https://github.com/openvinotoolkit/nncf>`__ - a tool for enhanced OpenVINO™ inference to get performance boost with minimal accuracy drop.
-* :doc:`Openvino Notebooks <learn-openvino/interactive-tutorials-python>`- Jupyter Python notebook learn-openvino/interactive-tutorials-python, which demonstrate key features of the toolkit.
+* :doc:`Openvino Notebooks <learn-openvino/interactive-tutorials-python>`- Jupyter Python notebook, which demonstrate key features of the toolkit.
 * `OpenVINO Model Server <https://github.com/openvinotoolkit/model_server>`__ - a server that enables scalability via a serving microservice.
 * :doc:`OpenVINO Training Extensions  <documentation/openvino-ecosystem/openvino-training-extensions>` – a convenient environment to train Deep Learning models and convert them using the OpenVINO™ toolkit for optimized inference.
 * :doc:`Dataset Management Framework (Datumaro) <documentation/openvino-ecosystem/datumaro>` - a tool to build, transform, and analyze datasets.